AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

 ## Response Sample

-If the request has been successfully processed, a 200 OK response will be returned along with the created customer id and status displayed in the response body.
+If the request has been successfully processed, a 200 OK response will be returned along with the requested information displayed in the response body.
 For more details on the HTTP status code, refer to [Http Status Code](../../Use-AvePoint-Graph-API.md#http-status-code).

 ```json
 {